Prismacolor/dragon_redeaux/README.md

 2. **Data Preprocessing**: Functions for cleaning and preprocessing training data and prediction inputs
 2. **Model Training**: Build and train either polynomial regression or neural network models
 3. **API Deployment**: Serve model predictions through a Flask REST API

+Note on data generation ::: this was a challenge.
+Initial efforts to generate dragon data resulted in perfectly collinear data which led to the model always getting 1.0 (100%) accuracy even on validation and test sets.
+I initially tried to correct ths by sending my test scripts through Anthropic's Claude Sonnet to add some variance to my data scripts.
+However, I soon discovered that the variability was being added in the same formulaic way for every species, meaning that the data remained perfectly collinear.
+To muddy things up, I created more overlapping locations, removed locations that would clearly give away a species, and messed with the distributions so that no two species had the same distribution of numerical data.
+I also varied the number of specimens for each species to create some class imbalance.
+It is not perfect, (given that dragons are not real, how can it be?) but it at least somewhat simulates casual observations.
+There are also code outs for "missing data", maybe something did not get recorded properly or could not be determined during the initial observation.
+There are also code outs for things like missing limbs and wings (because sometimes dragons choose violence.)
+So a fun thought exercise for any ML/DS practitioner may be to see how they can muddy up the data further.
+I toyed with removing some of the features but that means you will have to do some further changes up stream (like when you preprocess the prediction data.
+I did finally get some variance and the model actually began a legitimate training arc and the final results for the test set were 98-99% accuracy with 0.04 loss.
+Still a little too high but I am very happy with the fact that I got an actual training arc to go.

 ## Project Structure